goopiktu/CSARCH2-Simulation_Project/README.md

 10. To enter negative numbers, use the "-" button before the number.
 11. To switch between decimal and binary input modes, select the corresponding radio button.

-## Rounding Method

-The program provides options for the user to choose the rounding method for inputs with more than 34 digits.
-The available rounding methods are:

-- Round to nearest
-- Round towards zero
-- Round towards positive infinity
-- Round towards negative infinity

-To select a rounding method, use the corresponding option provided in the program interface.

 ## Special Cases

 The program supports the following special cases: